rycan88/CO-456-Anti-Chess/README.md

 This bot uses the Python Chess library which can be found at https://python-chess.readthedocs.io/en/latest/ .
 Python Chess installation details are on the site.

+For our UI we are using the pygame library which can be found at https://www.pygame.org/news .

-Type the command
+Type the commands
 ```
 pip install chess
+pip install pygame
 ```

-to install the library.
+to install the libraries.

 To run the program, in the command line type: